Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Career Paths After Basic Training

-Soldiers in uniform march in formation, flanked by instructors.
-A signpost indicates various career paths available after basic training
+Soldiers in uniform march in formation, flanked by instructors.</p><p>A signpost indicates various career paths available after basic training

-After completing Army Basic Training, you’ll have numerous career options and paths to explore.
-Your skills and interests will help shape your military journey.
+Upon completing Army Basic Training, you’ll discover numerous career opportunities to explore.

 Branches and Specializations